A Stitch in Time Saves Nine: Proactive Self-Refinement for Language Models: Further Analysis

 This experiment aims to investigate how PASR autonomously refines its outputs during generation, including the types of refinement behaviors it exhibits and the factors that limit its effectiveness.
 Specifically, we analyze both qualitative examples and quantitative statistics of refinement types, and examine failure cases to understand the model’s strengths and inherent constraints.

 \textbf{Refinement behavior examples of PASR.} In the Section 2, we define four intended refinement behaviors of PASR, including Error Correction, Information Complement, Solution Improvement, and Task Alignment.
 While these four categories guide the design of the system prompt during training, PASR is not explicitly instructed to follow a specific type when solving tasks.
 Instead, the model autonomously decides the appropriate refinement behavior based on the task context.
 We provide a concrete example for each of the four refinement types to clearly demonstrate how PASR operates.
-Examples are shown in Figure \ref{fig:error-correction}, Figure \ref{fig:informetion-complement}, Figure \ref{fig:solution-improvement} and Figure \ref{fig:task-alignment}.
+Examples are shown in Table ~\ref{tab:four_types}.

 \textbf{Statistical analysis of the four refinement types.} We sample 2,678 refinement outputs from PASR's training process and used Qwen2.5-32B-Instruct to classify the type of refinement performed.
-The prompt used is shown in Figure \ref{fig:four-type-prompt} and the results are shown in Figure \ref{fig: frequency-four-types-behaviros}.
+The prompt used is shown in Table \ref{tab:prompt_template_PASR} and the results are shown in Figure \ref{fig: frequency-four-types-behaviros}.
 We find that PASR mainly performs Task Alignment and Information Complement.
 This pattern is related to the training data, which consists mostly of general instruction-tuning corpora.
 As a result, the model tends to ensure task compliance and complete missing information during generation, rather than focus on structural changes or post-hoc error correction.